 ….."
 States that adopt Alternate Assessments based on Alternate Achievement Standards must create a "definition for students with the most significant cognitive disabilities …which addresses factors related to cognitive functioning and adaptive behavior…"

-Massachusetts defines "students with the most significant cognitive disabilities" are students who demonstrate all four criteria:/p>
+Massachusetts defines "students with the most significant cognitive disabilities" are students who demonstrate all four criteria:

-Districts should examine the data provided as an attachment to this memo and anticipate the percentage of students that will be designated by IEP teams in their district to take the MCAS-Alt in the current school year.
+Districts should examine the data provided in attachment #3 above and anticipate the percentage of students that will be designated by IEP teams in their district to take the MCAS-Alt in the current school year.
 Note: "Grade-level" and "competency" portfolios do not count in the district's total of students who take alternate assessments based on alternate achievement standards.

 Attachment 4: Sample Parent Notification Letter (English and translated versions)